Download pdf version

 59.9-0 F

-Students should design their tutorials to be completed within 2 laboratory sessions (see below).
-Tutorials should be submitted to the instructor 1 week in advance for correction and to be uploaded onto the shared Google drive.
+Each tutorial should be designed to fit within two laboratory sessions (see Teaching Tutorials).
+Tutorials must be submitted to the instructor one week before presentation for review and uploading to the shared Google Drive.

-While designing your tutorials, please think about the following points:
+When designing your tutorials, please consider the following:

-1. What are your major objectives and how do they fit within the scientific process and data life-cycle?
-Please also focus on the theoretical background.
+1. What are your main objectives, and how do they relate to the scientific process and data life cycle?
+Include the necessary theoretical background.

-3. What data are used to teach this tutorial?
+3. What data will you use to teach the tutorial?

 Based on the information provided above, your tutorial should include: